 The Catch-22 situation

-Just as there are multiple workout schedules for different intended results and body types, there are various ways of building a credit score depending on your current financial situation.
+There are various ways of building a credit score depending on your current financial situation as outlined below:

 You are self-employed